teotm/teotm/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ... [these FNF and Baldi mods](https://pastebin.com/tN0TnujZ)
 - 🌱 I’m currently learning ...
-Haxe and C#
+Haxe, C# and Python
 - 📫 [How to reach me](#Social-Medias)

 ### Before contacting me